Vodzyansky/tileserver-gl/docs/endpoints.rst

   * This feature can be used to serve ``geojson`` files for styles and rendered tiles.

-    * Keep in mind, that each rendered tile loads the whole geojson file, if performance matters a conversion to a tiled format (e.g. with https://github.com/felt/tippecanoe)may be a better approch.
+    * Keep in mind, that each rendered tile loads the whole geojson file, if performance matters a conversion to a tiled format (e.g. with https://github.com/felt/tippecanoe ) may be a better approach.

     * Use ``file://{filename}`` to have matching paths for both endoints